 Would you believe that I bought an air fryer for the sole purpose of making CRISPY french fries?
 Because I did.
 And on my very first try, I made crispy french fries in just about 30 minutes!
 I’m in french fry heaven right now– and you can be, too.

-All you need to make crispy, relatively healthy french fries is a potato, a drizzle of olive oil (or skip it!), and your favorite seasonings.
+All you need to make crispy, relatively healthy french fries is a potato, a drizzle of olive oil, and your favorite seasonings.
 You basically prepare them exactly like you would oven-baked french fries, but the air fryer cooks them faster and with crispier results.
 It’s a total win-win!
-(I served them with this vegan special sauce, which was delicious.)

 Which Air Fryer is Best?